-Cambodia is becoming an increasingly attractive destination for foreign investment.
-Since 2011, Cambodia’s GDP has grown by at least 7 per cent per year, and the Asian Development Bank expects this growth to continue in the coming years.
-Cambodia has one of the fastest-growing economies in Asia, and the country has been dubbed ‘Asia’s New Tiger Economy’ by the Asian Development Bank.
+Cambodia is developing into an attractive destination for foreign investment.
+Since 2011, Cambodia's GDP has grown by approximately 7 per cent per year, and the World Bank expects this growth to remain strong in the next two years.
+Cambodia continues to be one of the fastest-growing economies in Asia, and the country has been dubbed ‘Asia's New Tiger Economy' by the Asian Development Bank.

-On 1 July 2016, the World Bank issued a press release on upgrading Cambodia’s classification as a low-income country to a lower-middle-income country.
-The impetus behind this change is based on Cambodia’s gross national income per capita, which has shown a rise in purchasing power among the public.
+In July 2016, the World Bank upgraded Cambodia's classification from a low-income country to a lower-middle-income country.
+The impetus behind this change is based on the growth of Cambodia's gross national income per capita to US$1,070, showing a rise in purchasing power among the public.

 The indicators show that Cambodia is an attractive destination for foreign investment.
-The economy experiences stable and substantial growth every year, the population is gaining purchasing power, and the economy is diversifying.
-The Cambodian government is determined to provide an open market for investment, showing positive reform in business registration procedures, as well as in Cambodia’s tax regime.
-These reforms show the government’s commitment to liberalising the market and easing regulatory pressure on businesses, to attract foreign direct investment.
+The economy experiences stable and substantial growth every year, the population is gaining purchasing power and the economy is diversifying.
+The Cambodian government is determined to provide an open market for investment, showing positive reform in business registration procedures, as well as in Cambodia's tax regime.
+In 2016 and early 2017, Cambodia's General Department of Taxation has been actively pushing for all businesses to register for tax.
+Besides this push driving an increase in state revenue, it is levelling the playing field between local and foreign businesses.
+Another reform is the focus on developing the regulation and awareness of internal corporate governance policies and practices, in order to encourage and prepare companies to enlist on the Cambodia Securities Exchange.
+These reforms show the government's commitment to providing a fair but liberal market to attract foreign investment.

 These economic opportunities, however, are not without risks.
 As is common in the region, there is the potential for corruption when doing business in Cambodia.
 It is not easy to avoid corruption completely, given its widespread nature and general acceptance in Cambodian society.

-Regardless, it is critical for foreign investors to comply with local and international anti-corruption regulations, as non-compliance can result in very serious consequences in Cambodia, as well as abroad.
-Although the enforcement by local authorities at times may seem uneven and scarce, this is likely to change in the future.
+Regardless, it is critical for foreign investors to comply with local and international anti-corruption regulations, as non-compliance can result in very serious consequences in Cambodia as well as abroad.
+Although enforcement by local authorities may seem uneven and scarce at times, this is likely to change in the future.
 A good example is the establishment of the Anti-Corruption Unit, which has broad powers to investigate and prosecute corruption in the public and private sector.

 In addition, a number of foreign companies have been charged and prosecuted under foreign corruption acts.
 They were charged in their home jurisdictions for corrupt business activities in Cambodia.
 These cases are not common, but they do demonstrate the high risks involved with non-compliance.
 Investors should be aware of the risks and their responsibility to comply with domestic and international anti-corruption regulations, and they should work with local counsel to establish control and oversight mechanisms to avoid these risks.